Guidance for Animal Research Industry Personnel

 Below are some tips and resources on how those working in the animal research industry can best serve the interests of both animals and the validity of research.

-- If you have a grievance as an Animal Ethics Committee member, refer to the AEC operating procedures, which should be publicly available.
+- If you have a grievance as an AEC member, refer to the AEC operating procedures, which should be publicly available.
 There should be a complaints/grievance policy outlined which you can follow, which according to the Code, ensures fair, prompt, timely, effective, confidential processes that accord with procedural fairness, the principles of natural justice and protection of whistleblowers

-- If you need to escalate your concerns, you can contact the State department responsible for legislating animal research
+- If you need to escalate your concerns, you can contact the State department responsible for regulating animal research (for example, in Victoria, Animal Welfare Victoria).

 - If you live in NSW, you can refer complaints to the Animal Research Review Panel.
 There is no such body in other states or territories